NHSDigital/record-a-vaccination-guidance/app/recording-a-vaccination.md

 ### Exiting the journey

-If consent is refused, you can save and exit the journey at this stage.
+If consent is refused, you should save and exit the patient’s record.

 This could be for the following reasons: